regis-leray/java-driver/changelog/README.md

 - [improvement] Update metrics to the latest version (JAVA-968)
 - [improvement] Improve error handling for when a non-type 1 UUID is given to bind() on a timeuuid column (JAVA-965)
 - [improvement] Pass the authenticator name from the server to the auth provider (JAVA-885)
+- [improvement] Adapt schema metadata parsing logic to new storage format of CQL types in C* 3.0 (JAVA-936)

 ### 3.0.0-alpha4